"Away with Words", Lew-Ellyn's newspaper column, is an eight time winner in the Maine Press Association's Better Newspaper Contest.

 Lew-Ellyn's love of words and love of history along with her ability to pick out a single fleck of gold from the vast river of moments that flow through a day, she creates humorous, often poignant or insightful stories about Maine and its people.

-Her stories have appeared in several newspapers across Maine, including Down East Magazine.
+Her stories have appeared in several newspapers across Maine, including Maine Sportsmen Magazine, Down East Magazine, Maine Women's Magazine and Maine Seniors Magazine.